top of page

 BU Logo

-• Led guided campus tours for prospective students and families, highlighting Boston University’s student life and campus culture
+Led 15 guided campus tours for 300+ prospective students and families, showcasing BU’s academic programs, key facilities, and campus life

 StuGov Logo